 - Restoration of an office space upon lease termination

 Companies need to take into consideration the depreciation of the asset, retirement accretion of the asset retirement liability as well as other factors.
 Rules associated with ARO were established by FASB (the Financial Accounting Standards Board) and are outlined in Rule No. 143: Accounting for Asset Retirement Obligations.
 Additional information on asset retirement obligations is available here.
+Other items that impact the calculation of lease liabilities and right of use assets are tenant improvement allowances (TIA) and direct costs.
 CoStar Real Estate Manager software can help with lease management and lease administration for all lease types, including real estate, equipment, vehicles and other assets.